helrond/clbsj.org/_posts/2024-12-21-reading-the-bible-with-pharrell-williams.md

 But I got ahead of myself.
 How, again, is the song about God?

 In the song’s chorus, the rhythmic repetition of the phrase “The yellow light shining down” is engaged in a call and response sequence in which an unnamed figure of worldly power is addressed.
-This figure might be a character in Despicable Me 3, or he might be Someone Else in the landscape of the times, or perhaps he just stands in for a certain sort of force in the world.
+This figure might be a character in Despicable Me 3, or they might be Someone Else in the landscape of the times, or perhaps they just stand in for a certain sort of force in the world.
 Probably it’s a little of all three.
 At a certain point, a responder interrupts himself and shifts the focus toward another sort of power.
 To quote:

 _The yellow light shining down (Congratulations!)<br>
 The yellow light shining down (Whoop-dee-doo!)<br>